-Keyboard and Mouse Settings
+Macro Keyboard and Macro Mouse Settings

-Click Enable to create settings for the keyboard and/or mouse by clicking the button on the top left of the screen (e.g. you may wish to create a profile with settings only for the mouse or keyboard).
-Clicking on the keyboard or mouse icons will allow you to access the settings page for the either the keyboard or mouse.
+Click Enable (at the bottom right of the screen) to create settings for the keyboard and/or mouse by clicking the tab at the bottom of the screen (e.g. you may wish to create a profile with settings only for the mouse or keyboard).
+Clicking on Macro Keyboard or Macro Mouse allows you to access the settings page for the either the keyboard or mouse.

-Figure B - 4 - Enable Keyboard & Mouse / Language Selection
+Figure B - 9 - Macro Keyboard & Macro Mouse Selection